August 13, 2020

 “The Intersection of Restorative Health Equity and Reparations”

-Curtis Marshall works as a Public Health Strategist/ Consultant for the Wisconsin Division of Public Health.
+He works as a Public Health Strategist/ Consultant for the Wisconsin Division of Public Health.
 He has recently been reassigned as a COVID-19 regional community testing coordinator.
 He provides technical assistance, and health equity consultation to local health departments and national workgroups.

-Behavioral Consultant and Conference Co-creator
+Sam Simmons, LADC, Behavioral Consultant and Conference Co-creator

 Sam has over 30-year experience as a behavioral consultant specializing in practical culturally sensitive trauma informed work with African American males and their families with a focus on addressing historical trauma.
 He is co-host of "Voices” radio show on KMOJ FM that addresses issues of the urban community.